 The 80% of the employee’s salary is based on the higher of

 (1) The earnings in the same pay period in the previous tax year;

 (2) The average earning the previous 12 months (or less, if they have worked for less).

 For an employer to qualify for the payment under the scheme, the employee must have been furloughed for a minimum of three weeks solid.
-After this three week period the employee can come off furlough.
-Therefore, this means an employer cannot rotate staff between furlough and non-furlough.
+After this three-week period the employee can come off furlough.
+Therefore, this means an employer can rotate staff between furlough and non-furlough.